 The foundation manages the prestigious Walkley Awards for Excellence in Journalism, the Young Australian Journalist of the Year Award and Freelance Journalist of the Year Award as well as professional development.
 The Foundation also produces The Walkley Magazine – Inside the Media in Australia and New Zealand.

 Many of the services of the Walkley Foundation are discounted for MEAA Media members.
-The Walkley Magazine is sent to all MEAA Media members for free, entry to the Walkey Awards is free ($260 per category for non-members) and discounts are offered for workshops and masterclasses, plus many free events such as photo exhibitions and Media Talks.
+Entry to the Walkey Awards is free ($150 per category for non-members) and discounts are offered for workshops and masterclasses, plus many free events such as photo exhibitions and Media Talks.

 As members of the organisation for Australia’s creative professionals MEAA members receive significant discounts from a range of companies and organisations including cinemas, theatres, insurance companies, law firms, travel agencies, restaurants, superannuation, banking, clothing and cafes.

 To find a discount deal for you, head to our Discounts page.